The Complete Beach Day Checklist- What to Take to the Beach

 7. Sun shade

 If you are spending a fair amount of your day at the beach you should consider some type of sunshade.
-Whether it’s as simple as a hat or a full fledged tent, there are a ton of options out there.
+Whether it’s as simple as a hat or a full fledged tent, some type of sun shade is a must have beach accessory.
 If you’re taking young children or older grandparents to the beach, a tent or umbrella can make a huge difference and prevent over heating.
 We recently purchased a Shibumi which we have loved!
 It provides ample shade, is so lightweight to carry, and easy to put up and down.

 8. Beach chair